cardinalblue/android-kraft-shade/doc_website/docs/introduction/architecture-overview.md

 - **SerialTextureInputPipelineScope**: Scope for setting up serial pipelines
 - **KraftBitmapDslScope**: Scope for creating bitmaps with effects

+For more details on the DSL layer, see the [Pipeline DSL Introduction](../pipeline-dsl/introduction.md).

 ## View Components

 KraftShade provides view components for both traditional Android Views and Jetpack Compose: